hms-dbmi/ETLToolSuite-EntityGenerator/README.md

 TableAccess.csv
 PatientDimension.csv
 PatientTrial.csv
+12. exit

-12. If your data files exist you can now move on to loading the entity files into your database by following the [readme here](https://github.com/hms-dbmi/ETLToolSuite-WorkflowScripts/tree/master/oracle/ctl/I2B2TM_V18_1).
+13. If your data files exist you can now move on to loading the entity files into your database by following the [readme here](https://github.com/hms-dbmi/ETLToolSuite-WorkflowScripts/tree/master/oracle/ctl/I2B2TM_V18_1).
 ***